-A parameter that multiplies to the mobility data from a database.
+Prefactor (unitless) is a parameter that multiplies to the mobility data from a database.
 This value scales the mobility by a constant amount.
 This can be useful, for example, when the material has a higher than normal vacancy concentration at the start of the precipitation simulation. (e.g. from a prior solutionizing and quenching treatment).